Longestboi/Longestboi.github.io/content/blog/2022/Project-1-gpe338/index.md

 ### What's a coroutine?

 A coroutine is a way of spreading tasks across multiple frames.
-It functions similarly to the `Update()` function provided by MonoBehaviour in that they execute code on individual frames.<br>They are different, however.
+It functions similarly to the `Update()` function provided by MonoBehaviour in that they execute code on individual frames.

+They are different, however.
 You can run code across as many frames as you need with coroutines.

 My code above runs like the `Update()`, so it's not very complex.